xinj987/Data_Thinning_Demo/README.md

 This is a demo for the Online Thinning algorithm with a parking lot surveillance video

 To run the demo on the original surveillance video, run Run_Demo.m To run the demo on the surveillance video with artificial jitters and stabilization, run Run_Demo_Stabilize_Jittered_Video.m

+Note: in order to run the demo with jitters and stabilization, the Computer Vision System Toolbox (http://www.mathworks.com/help/vision/index.html) needs to be installed in MATLAB (R2013a or later).

 The surveillance video is included in /demo_videos/